NETWORK PRODUCTS DIVISION

 Network Products > Use Cases > High Speed Data Recording

 The customer required data acquisition and recording from a wide variety of sensors and interfaces.
 Signals included sensor inputs from IEEE 1394 FireWire and Optical Fibre Channel (oFC) devices.
 Ruggedization specifications were consistent with airborne use under extreme conditions.
 Centralized programming of the Data Acquisition Units (DAUs) from the ground station was required.
 Output data to recording systems would conform to the IRIG-106 Chapter 10 standard.

-TTC supplied the customer with a tested array of DAUs, module firmware, and data management software synchronized using the IRIG-B standard for time tagging.
+TTC has supplied the customer with a tested array of DAUs, module firmware, and data management software synchronized using the IRIG-B standard for time tagging.
 Single point programming is accomplished from a ground station panel connected to an Airborne Instrumentation Controller (AIC) master by RS-232/422 serial cable.
 Remote High-Speed Avionics Data Acquisition Units (HS-AVDAUs) and an Airborne Instrumentation Multiplexer (AIM) unit acquire programming via the CAIS bus and PCM input.
-HS-AVDAUs acquire messages from a variety of FireWire and Fibre Channel devices at 400 Mbps and 2 Gbps, respectively.
+HS-AVDAUs acquire messagees from a variety of FireWire and Fibre Channel devices at 400 Mb/s and 2 Gb/s, respectively..
 They output encoded data to the AIM for recording.